breigo/playground-58w4djk5/markdowns/enumerables.md

 ## And many more

-There are many other types of enumerables in .Net containing dictionaries, queues, stacks as well as other lists and sets than preseted here.
+There are many other types of enumerables in .Net containing dictionaries, queues, stacks as well as other spezilized lists and sets.

 # The common ground